 Diff lockers are nothing new.
 They have been around for many years, providing the ultimate increase in traction.
 The way the lockers work though, is continually being worked on.
-Today, I’d like to introduce to you Eaton Harrop ELockers.
+Today, I’d like to share with you a Harrop E Locker Review.

 When we are off road, this usually means that the wheel with all of the weight on it (and the most traction potential) sits there doing nothing, whilst the other wheel on the axle spins like crazy.
 In a 4WDing application, often one wheel on each differential will spin, and the other 2 will not.
 This is known as being ‘crossed up’ and results in your car not moving at all!

 A locker simply locks both axles on the differential together, so the wheels are forced to rotate at the same speed.
 This ensures that regardless of how much weight your tyres have on them, the wheel will continue to spin.

 LSD’s, or limited slip differentials make use of a clutch between the two axles.
 The idea is that when one wheel stops driving, the clutch attempts to make the other wheel continue to drive.
 For most Toyota’s, the LSD’s are worn out within 20,000km and are virtually useless.
 Nissan make great LSD’s which work quite well, but an LSD will never be as good as a locker.